connor0329/Docker-Project/README.md

 su - jellyfin

+Ubuntu assigns sh as the default shell, change the shell to bash to make it easier, "chsh -s /usr/bin/bash"

 Create a new folder in the jellyfin directory EX: docker

 cd into that directory

-mkdir for cache, media, media2, config
+mkdir for cache, media, media2, delugecfg, jellyfincfg

 wget https://raw.githubusercontent.com/connor0329/Docker-Project/refs/heads/main/docker-compose.yml